Teen Volunteer Opportunities

 Silverwood Teen Arts Council

-The Silverwood Teen Arts Council (STAC) is focused on the arts and nature and takes place at Silverwood Park.
-The STAC helps plan two teen nights each year in collaboration with professional artists.
-Participants are exposed to a variety of artistic mediums, artists and outdoor skills.
-STAC members commit to 40 hours of volunteering in one year.
+Description: The Silverwood Teen Arts Council (STAC) is focused on art and nature and takes place at Silverwood Park.
+Participants are exposed to a variety of artistic mediums, artists, and outdoor skills and also help to plan two teen nights each year in collaboration with professional artists.

 Contact: Seth Eberle